15 Apr Green Bay and Northeast Wisconsin Consumers Learn About Bottled Water

 - Standards of Identity: regulations that define the different types of bottled water

 - Standards of Quality: regulations that set maximum levels for contaminants that are allowed

 - Current Good Manufacturing Practices (CGMP): regulations that set manufacturing parameters to ensure that food, including snack and beverages, is healthy to consume.

 What types of bottled water are available?

 Per the FDA, there are six different types available.
 They are spring water, purified water, mineral water, sparkling bottled water, artesian water or artesian well water, and well water.
-To help Green Bay and Northwest Wisconsin consumers know which type of water they have, the FDA also requires that each type of water be clearly printed on the label of each bottle of water.
+To help Green Bay and Northeast Wisconsin consumers know which type of water they have, the FDA also requires that each type of water be clearly printed on the label of each bottle of water.

-Now that you’re aware of some of the regulations and standards, use this information to help your Green Bay and Northwest Wisconsin employees by removing a potential concern that they shouldn’t have to think about during their day.
+Now that you’re aware of some of the regulations and standards, use this information to help your Green Bay and Northeast Wisconsin employees by removing a potential concern that they shouldn’t have to think about during their day.
 Provide them with healthy vending machine beverages and snacks in their break room.
 For an extra bonus for your employees, offer snacks and beverages at a reduced or zero cost.
 Not only will they be hydrated and satiated, but morale will get a boost too.